d3/d3-hierarchy/README.md

 <a name="tree_nodeSize" href="#tree_nodeSize">#</a> <i>tree</i>.<b>nodeSize</b>([<i>size</i>])

 If *size* is specified, sets the node size to the specified two-element array [*width*, *height*] and returns this tree layout.
 If *size* is not specified, returns the current node size, which defaults to null.
 A node size of null indicates that a [layout size](#tree_size) will be used instead.
+When a node size is specified, the root node is always positioned at ⟨0, 0⟩.

 <a name="tree_separation" href="#tree_separation">#</a> <i>tree</i>.<b>separation</b>([<i>separation</i>])